Nimus-oes/frontend-components/04_menu_hoverable-tabs/README.md

 - **Inactive state**:

-  - Tab buttons have a light purple background color
+  - Tab buttons have a light yellow background color
   - The first tab's content is displayed by default

 - **Active state (Hover state)**:

-  - Tab button background changes to dark purple when hovered
+  - Tab button background changes to green when hovered
   - The corresponding tab's content is displayed
   - When a new tab is hovered, the previously active tab closes and the new tab's content opens